william-santini/WiSSkHy/README.md

 > [!TIP]
 > **Future development**
 > A PostgreSQL version of WiSSkHy is planned, enabling a true multi-user environment with efficient concurrency management.

+## Project Status

+WiSSkHy is actively under development.
+The current progress is estimated at **70% complete**.

+Progress: `[████████▌-----] 70%`

+### Features already implemented
+- Core R-Shiny Apps for database management, visualization, and analysis
+- Data import/export and quality control tools
+- Automated report generation in LaTeX and HTML
+- Support for multiple parameter types and temporal resolutions

+### Planned features
+- Full multi-user support with a PostgreSQL backend
+- Additional analysis modules and integration with external tools
+- Expanded collaborative features for sharing scripts and tools within the community

+> [!TIP]
+> WiSSkHy continues to evolve as a collaborative tool for hydrological data management, aiming to leverage the power of R, Python, and other languages while ensuring reproducible and flexible workflows.

+## Installation
+You can either run the Shiny apps with RStudio or use the WiSSkHy.exe.
+If you need to access the WiSSkHy SQLite database externally, you can install DBeaver or SQLite Browser.

 ## Database structure
 The WiSSkHy database is based on the **time series concept**.
 Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.